-Plot: Homeless guy and his boss quit jobs and randomly move to Portugal.
+Plot: Homeless guy and his boss quit jobs to blow their savings

 Dia Duzentos e quatro

 Feliz Páscoa mi amores.
 Today we celebrated by playing Egg Peg in real life with the egg cake our landlord gifted us (in Portugal they wrap an egg in a basket made of bread, kind of like a high school egg drop science project, so we tested it by dropping it off the roof of our three story building; the egg survived; I won four euros).
 Sorry for the hiatus I got lazy slash had to work for real.

 Not even gonna try to summarize the last month.
 Yesterday we lost the legend Kevin David Crowe as his Schengen visit expired.
 We'll miss you, buddy.
 Also Egg Peg is the #11 puzzle game...in Seychelles.

 Shark was aight.
 Octopus was mmmepic a per üsjshe.
 Severine came over for dinner, and we showed her the new version of the app, and it was way more promising this time; I think we fixed the onboarding problem.
 She said she would never pay for it though, so we might want to figure out an income model for this bêbê pretty soon.
 Surfed twice today.

 Woke up at 3pm today and did the first set of unity 3d tutorials.
 It was a good day.

 Dia Cento e setenta e quatro

 Chocolate festival, annnnnnd it's gone; grocery budget's gone.

 Just binged westworld holy shit